 Flags of the U.S.A on cars in Detroit, Michigan.
 Photo: DPA

-But not only that: the patriotism was often coupled with down-right oblivion about everything beyond US borders.
-The global blindness mostly showed in history class.
-One time, while discussing the Second World War in a US history lesson, a girl in one of the back rows raised her hand and asked: “So is Europe a place in Germany?”
+But not only that: the patriotism was often coupled with an ignorance about anything beyond the US borders.

+This global blind spot mostly showed in history class.
+One time, while discussing the Second World War, a girl in one of the back rows raised her hand and asked: “So is Europe a place in Germany?”

 Nothing could have prepared me for the horror of a year without German baking.

-Within six months though, I put on an extra 10kgs (20 pounds).
+Within six months I put on an extra 10kgs (20 pounds).
 Luckily, I had picked up on the trend of buying extra-large T-shirts form Wallmart to cover up my growing pouch.

-4. Where’s the public transport?!
+Where’s the public transport?!